How We Made The Edison Forged Wedges Better.

 Despite the recognized value of custom fitting, the vast majority of wedges are still purchased off the retail racks.
 Those store displays are filled with hundreds of wedges . . . with one heavy stiff steel shaft for everyone . . . that fits practically no one.

 EDISON Golf believes your wedges must insure a “seamless transition” in feel and performance to your irons.
 That’s why we custom-craft every set of wedges specifically for the golfer that is going to play them.
-We have selected five premium shafts as our standard offering – KBS Tour 120, KBS Tour 105 and KBS Tour 90 in steel, and the KBS Tour 80 and Tour 60 Graphite.
-Any of these five shafts can be ordered in Regular, Stiff or 'A' Flex (Tour 60 Graphite only) to blend perfectly to whatever shafts are in your irons.
-And we complement that shaft with the GolfPride MCC +4 grip, which has quickly become the most popular grip in golf.
+We have selected three premium shafts as our standard offering – KBS Tour and KBS Tour 105 in both Stiff and Regular flexes, and the KBS Tour Graphite 80 in Stiff, Regular and 'A' flexes.
+We complement these shafts with the GolfPride MCC +4 grip -- the most popular grip in golf.

 We believe that doing things in this uncompromised manner is the only way to be serious about making the finest wedges in the game.